Revival Dynamics from Equilibrium States: Scars from Chords in SYK

-In terms of the microscopic operator $\hat{S}$, $A(t)$ can be interpreted as the generating function for $\hat{S}$ in the initial state $\ket{\psi}$: this property is physically interesting when it is of the form $\ket{O} \equiv \hat{O} \ket{0}$, \textit{i.e.} defined by $\hat{O}$ acting on $\ket{0}$.
-In this case it captures the operator size distribution of $\hat{O}$.
-The TFD state $\ket{\beta}$ is an example of this kind of states, and \cite{Qi_2019} gives a Euclidean path integral computation of $A(t)$ in the two-stage large $p$ SYK model by solving the decoupled Liouville equations.
+In terms of the microscopic operator $\hat{S}$, $A(t)$ can be interpreted as the generating function for $\hat{S}$ in the initial state $\ket{\psi}$: this of interest when $\ket{\psi(0)}$ is of the form $\ket{O} \equiv \hat{O} \ket{0}$, \textit{i.e.} defined by an operator $\hat{O}$ acting on $\ket{0}$ without moving it out of the scar subspace.
+In this case, the amplitude captures the operator size distribution of $\hat{O}$.
+The TFD state $\ket{\beta}$ is an example with $\hat{O} = e^{-\frac{\beta}{2} \HH }$ and \cite{Qi_2019} gives a Euclidean path integral computation of $A(t)$ in the two-stage large $p$ SYK model.
 The key observation is that the operator insertion $e^{-i \mu \hat{S} t}$ twists the boundary conditions for the Euclidean path integral.
-The generating function $A(t)$ gets determined by the twisted fermion two-point function, which in the $t \rightarrow 0$ limit becomes the thermal Euclidean green's function Eq.~\eqref{eq:large_p_length}.
-This gives the answer for $\lambda \rightarrow 0$ limit with $\beta$ held fixed.
+The generating function $A(t)$ is determined by the twisted fermion two-point function and the latter, in the $t \rightarrow 0$ limit becomes the thermal Euclidean green's function Eq.~\eqref{eq:large_p_length}.
+This describes the answer for $A(t)$ in the $\lambda \rightarrow 0$ limit with $\beta$ held fixed.

 Both $A(t)$ and $F(t)$ can be approximated using special limiting values of $\qq$ and $\beta$.
 As we touched upon before, when $\lambda$ is small and when $\sqrt{\lambda}\beta$ is also small, then $\ket{\beta}$ is similar to a coherent state of an \textit{ordinary} harmonic oscillator, which means that the coefficients $c_n$ are approximately Poisson distributed.
 A saddle point calculation supporting this is found in \cite{Ambrosini:2024sre}.
 In practice, we found the validity of this behavior to extend to a range of $O(1)$ values of $\lambda$ and $\sqrt{\lambda} \beta$, in the sense that the low order moments of $\hat{n}$ agree with the coherent state result.
 Another tractable limit is that of small $\qq$.
 Both the return amplitude and the return probability resemble the $\qq=0$ answer, which is discussed in Sec.~\ref{sec:RMT_limit}, in a $\beta$ independent way see Fig.~\ref{fig:survival_probability_inDSSYK}.